KenYew/python-playground/HIDDEN.md

     first = head
     second = head

+    """
+    Step 2: Move second pointer k = 4 times
+    F                   S
+    0 -> 1 -> 2 -> 3 -> 4 -> 5 -> 6 -> 7 -> 8 -> 9
+    Step 3: Then, move both first and second pointers at equal pace until second pointer is positioned at None end F                   S
+    0 -> 1 -> 2 -> 3 -> 4 -> 5 -> 6 -> 7 -> 8 -> 9 -> None
+    Step 4: Perform first.next = first.next.next to delete the k-th node from the end F                   S
+    0 -> 1 -> 2 -> 3 -> 4 -> 5 ---X--> 7 -> 8 -> 9 -> None
+    """
     # 2: Move the second pointer down the linked list k-times
     while counter <= k:
         second = second.next
         counter += 1

-    # 3: If k value is high enough to move the second pointer to the end of the linked lists already,
+    # 5: Edge case - If k value is high enough to move the second pointer to the end of the linked lists already,
     if second is None:
+        """
+        Step 5: If k = 4 and S is already at None end, F                   S
+        0 -> 1 -> 2 -> 3 -> None
+        Step 6: Then, immediately delete the head because the head is the k-th node from the end F                   S
+        X -> 1 -> 2 -> 3 -> None
+        """
-        # 4: Immediately, perform linked list mutation to delete the head of the linked list as our answer
+        # 6: Immediately, perform linked list mutation to delete the head of the linked list as our answer
         head.value = head.next.value
         head.next = head.next.next
         return

-    # 5: Otherwise, keep moving both the first and second pointers at the same pace (.next) until the second pointer reaches the None value (or end of the list)
+    # 3: Move both the first and second pointers at the same pace (.next) until the second pointer reaches the None end of the linked list
     while second.next is not None:
         second = second.next
         first = first.next # This is ensure the first pointer will naturally point at the k-th node from the end

-    # 6: Perform linked list mutation to delete the k-th node from the end by changing the next pointer to skip the k-th node
+    # 4: Perform linked list mutation to delete the k-th node from the end by changing the next pointer to skip the k-th node
     first.next = first.next.next
 ```
 </p>